 The rebate will be issued to the nonprofit organization submitting the application and responsible for the project.
 The developer or property manager or owner must demonstrate that the home will be serving a low- income household.

 After the qualifying system is installed, work with your contractor to complete and submit the low income new construction rebate application.
+To qualify for the Advanced Thermostat rebate, complete model number must be provided.

 Funding is limited and can change or end at any time.
 Applications will be processed on a first-come, first-served basis.
 The program application must be received within 60 days of installation.